Chart Color Schemes

 Cultural Diversity

-North Adelaide's population showed higher cultural diversity compared to most other local areas, with 20.4% speaking a language other than English at home and 30.5% born overseas.
-Christianity was the predominant religion, comprising 42.8%.
-Judaism, however, was overrepresented at 0.2%, matching Greater Adelaide's percentage.
+North Adelaide's population showed higher cultural diversity, with 20.4% speaking a language other than English at home and 30.5% born overseas.
+Christianity was the predominant religion, accounting for 42.8%.
+Judaism was equally represented in North Adelaide as in Greater Adelaide, each comprising 0.2%.

 Frequently Asked Questions - Diversity